A Causal Diffusion Model for Video Reconstruction from Ultra-Low-Bitrate Representations: Results Discussion

-We begin by analyzing the influence of the three weighting parameters introduced in Sec.~\ref{sec:methodology}, namely the Semantic Control weight $\lambda_{C}$, the Restoration Adapter weight $\lambda_{R}$, and the Temporal Adapter weight $\lambda_{T}$.
-As discussed in Sec.~\ref{sec:ablation_weights}, for both datasets, we evaluate the average normalized metric values obtained by fixing one parameter and sweeping the others between $[0,1]$.
-We present the results in Fig.~\ref{fig:weights}. $\lambda_{C}$ consistently improves semantic preservation and perceptual quality up to approximately $0.4$, after which improvements begin to saturate. $\lambda_{T}$ shows minimal effect on PSNR and MS-SSIM, but strongly improves perceptual quality and motion smoothness when $\lambda_{T}=1.0$, demonstrating its importance for temporally coherent autoregressive synthesis. $\lambda_{R}$ improves both fidelity, as measured by PSNR and MS-SSIM, and perceptual quality, as assessed by LPIPS and DISTS, although values above $0.8$ negatively impact performance.
-Based on these observations, we use $\lambda_{C}=0.4$, $\lambda_{T}=1.0$, and $\lambda_{R}=0.8$ for all the experiments.
-These findings highlight the complementary roles of the three modules of our novel method outlined in Sec.~\ref{sec:methodology}.
+Fig.~\ref{fig:weights} shows the effect of the three weighting parameters introduced in Sec.~\ref{sec:methodology}: the Semantic Control weight $\lambda_C$, the Restoration Adapter weight $\lambda_R$, and the Temporal Adapter weight $\lambda_T$.
+Increasing $\lambda_C$ up to $0.4$ consistently improves semantic preservation and perceptual quality, after which gains saturate.
+In contrast, $\lambda_T$ has little effect on PSNR, but substantially improves perceptual quality and temporal consistency, with the best results observed at $\lambda_T=1.0$, highlighting its importance for coherent autoregressive synthesis.
+Increasing $\lambda_R$ improves both fidelity, as measured by PSNR, and perceptual quality, as measured by LPIPS and DISTS.
+Based on these observations, we use $\lambda_C=0.4$, $\lambda_T=1.0$, and $\lambda_R=0.8$ for all experiments.
+Overall, these findings indicate that the three components provide complementary benefits.